 - *R-CHEMO: Approximately 75% of trial patients in both trial arms received R-CHOP, 22% received R-CVP, and 3% received R-FCM.1

 - NHL=non-Hodgkin's lymphoma; PFS=progression-free survival; HR=hazard ratio; R=RITUXAN; PRIMA=Primary RItuximab and MAintenance; CVP=cyclophosphamide, vincristine, and prednisone; ECOG=Eastern Cooperative Oncology Group; CHOP=cyclophosphamide, doxorubicin, vincristine, and prednisone; FCM=fludarabine, cyclophosphamide, and mitoxantrone.

-RITUXAN after R-CHEMO in the PRIMA trial1,2
+RITUXAN after first-line R-CHEMO in the PRIMA trial1,2

 - Patients with advanced follicular NHL were randomized to receive either RITUXAN or no further therapy if they achieved a CR, CRu, or PR with R-CHEMO induction therapy